-Simulations in Paden Chair-related research are performed primarily in a cluster environments using group nodes embedded in the Georgia Tech PACE high performance computing facility.
+Simulations in Paden Chair-related research are performed primarily in clusters within the Georgia Tech PACE high performance computing facility.
 In addition to our in-house codes for nonlinear deformation, fatigue, and fracture analysis, we make use of finite element codes such as ABAQUS (HKS) for simulations of large strain deformation, fracture, and coupled thermomechanical analyses.
-Molecular dynamics codes include the WARP and LAMMPS codes from Sandia, and variants thereof, as well as in-house coarse-grained codes (e.g., Xu, S., Payne, T.G., Chen, H., Liu, Y., Xiong, L. Chen, Y. and McDowell, D.L., “pyCAC: The Concurrent Atomistic-Continuum Simulation Environment,” MRS Journal of Materials Research, focus issue on Advanced Atomistic Algorithms in Materials Science 33(7), 2018, pp. 857-871).
+Molecular dynamics codes include the LAMMPS codes from Sandia, and variants thereof, as well as in-house coarse-grained codes (e.g., Xu, S., Payne, T.G., Chen, H., Liu, Y., Xiong, L. Chen, Y. and McDowell, D.L., “pyCAC: The Concurrent Atomistic-Continuum Simulation Environment,” MRS Journal of Materials Research, focus issue on Advanced Atomistic Algorithms in Materials Science 33(7), 2018, pp. 857-871).

 To make a connection with measured properties and observed phenomena, it is essential for simulation tools to be verified.
 The Mechanical Properties Research Laboratory (MPRL) at Georgia Tech offers a unique complementary environment to enable the Paden Chair to engage in concurrent life cycle engineering research on material systems and process routes:

 - Servohydraulic quasistatic and low strain rate tests

 - Specimen preparation facilities

 Georgia Tech has provided leadership in establishing a campus-wide materials innovation ecosystem by forming the Materials Characterization Facility, a collaborative effort of the Institute for Materials and the Institute for Electronics and Nanotechnology.